-Some legend says that the Victorious Buddha in Phitsanulok cried blood when the Sukhothai kingdom was annexed by the Ayutthaya kingdom.
+Some legend says that the Victorious Buddha in Phitsanulok cried blood when the Ayutthaya kingdom annexed the Sukhothai kingdom.
 Phra Buddha Chinnarat is highly regarded as the most beautiful Buddha statue in Thailand.
 Second in reverence only to the Emerald Buddha in Wat Phra Kaew.

-Wat Yai or Wat Phra Sri Rattana Mahathat is a significant pilgrimage destination and the temple is under normal conditions very sprightly.
-When you approach the temple there is a vast market ground to pass through which makes the temple visit even more interesting.
+Wat Yai or Wat Phra Sri Rattana Mahathat is a significant pilgrimage destination, and the temple is under normal conditions very sprightly.
+When you approach the temple, there is a vast market ground to pass through, making the temple visit even more enjoyable.

 Furthermore, inside the temple, there is also a statue of the national hero Naresuan.
 He was born right here in Phitsanulok.
-Naresuan is said to have expelled the Burmese from Ayutthaya in the late 16th century.
+Naresuan has expelled the Burmese from Ayutthaya in the late 16th century.

 Finally, the corn cob-like style of the temple tower proves Khmer influence and is called a prang.
 It is said to enshrine relics from the Buddha.
 The actual vihara(viharn) dates back to the 1750s.

-In the narrative, she is supposed to have been tortured and killed when king Bayinnaung’s son, the crown prince, was killed by Naresuan in a famous elephant duel.
-The Burmese story claims that the crown prince was killed in the battle by a bullet so the story differs.
+In the narrative, she is supposed to have been tortured and killed when king Bayinnaung’s son, the crown prince, Naresuan, was in a famous elephant duel.
+The Burmese story claims that the crown prince was killed in the battle by a bullet, so the story differs.
 The historian David K Wyatt mentions this as the battle of Nong Sarai in January 1593.
-These tales came very much to life with the epic film and drama series about Naresuan in Thailand.
+These tales came very much to live with the epic film and drama series about Naresuan in Thailand.

-Phitsanulok is often shortened to Philok, an interesting town in the meaning that it is not on the tourist map.
-However, the town served as a historic capital briefly between the fall of Sukhothai and the rise of Ayutthaya.
+Phitsanulok is often shortened to Philok, an exciting town, which is not on the tourist map.
+However, the city served as a historic capital briefly between the fall of Sukhothai and the rise of Ayutthaya.
 The old name is Song Kwae, the second Kwae river.

 Modern “Philok” was built up again after a devastating fire in 1959. is an excellent place to relax and take in local Thai life with a culture of houseboat restaurants moored by the steep banks.
-The famous and revered Buddha in Phitsanulok is worth a visit to this town but it is also a pleasant place to relax for a few daws.
+The famous and revered Buddha in Phitsanulok is worth visiting this town, but it is also a pleasant place to relax for a few daws.